 There is definitely one thing we are not losing…and that is weight.
 We’re getting fatter and fatter as a nation.
 Our kids are fatter than they’ve ever been.
 Though it’s not just about fat people.
 Skinny people are getting heart disease and type 2 diabetes, too.
 Their intake of large amounts of sodium and refined sugars such as high fructose corn syrup, corn maltodextrin, and similar ingredients commonly found in pre-made food has taken a toll on their internal organs.
 It may not show on the scale, but it shows in their arteries and in their pancreas.

-They didn’t know these pre-made foods were high in unhealthy fats and sodium and low in nutrients.
-They didn’t know our arteries would start clogging and our cells would be starving.
+They didn’t know these pre-made foods were high in unhealthy fats and sodium, but low in nutrients.
+They didn’t know our arteries would start clogging and our cells would be starving for nutrients.
 They had no idea.

 But, now we know.
 And the great news is that this problem can be fixed.

 Modern technology has made cooking our own food so ridiculously easy.
 Our great grandmas hand kneaded a loaf of bread daily.
 We have machines now that require no more than dumping in the ingredients and pressing a button.
 A couple hours later, a fresh loaf of bread is ready.
 Using an electric knife, we can cut it into slices in less than a minute.
-Yogurt makers, electronic pressure cookers, mixers, high powered blenders, juicers, dishwashers, electric pasta makers, food processors, choppers, and so much more…we barely need to even do anything anymore to prepare fresh meals.
+Electronic pressure cookers, mixers, high powered blenders, juicers, dishwashers, food processors, choppers, slicers, and so much more…we barely need to even do anything anymore to prepare fresh meals.
 And clean up is easier than it has ever been.

 And yet, so few of us actually do it.
 Because the current middle aged population was largely raised on instant food.
 It’s what our tastes have adapted to.
 And because we’ve never really had to do anything besides pop a paper tray into the microwave and press a button to get food, we’re incredibly, astonishingly lazy when it comes to food.